scottcorgan/drainer/README.md

 });
 ```

+### Handling Errors

 Each function in the array recieves a callback, `next()`, to call when done.
 If only one argument is passed into that callback, it will assume that it is an error and exit the chain and call the final callback with the error.

-### Handling Errors
+### Passing Arguments

 If you call the `next()` callback in the queued function with the first argument as `null`, any argument following, will be passed to the next function in the queue.

-### Finishing Up

 The final callback will recieve any values passed from the last method in the function queue.